-The lead and line is used for finding the epth of the water under the ship or the depth 'Soundings" as it is called.
+The lead and line is used for finding the

 The Lead is joined to the line by a piece of raw hide, and the bottom of the lead has a hollow in it which is filled with tallow before being used.
-This is called "Arming the lead," and is done so that the nature of the bottom of the sea can be ascertained as well as the depth of the water.
-Small amounts of sand, gravel or mud stick to the tallow, and can be seen when the lead is hauled in.
+This is called "Arming the lead," and is done so that the nature of the bottom of

-The Line is marked in fathoms (a fathom is 6 feet) at the following distances:-
+6 feet) at the following distances:-

-At 2 fathoms - - - 2 strips of leather.

-At 3 fathoms - - 3 strips of leather.
+- - 2 strips of leather.
+At 2 fathoms - - 3 strips of leather.
+At 3 fathoms